haslab/why3do/README.md

 * [mutualExclusionToken](examples/mutualExclusionToken): Closure property of Dijkstra's
   self-stabilizing ring and bidirectional array systems, refined from the same abstract specification
+* [paxos](examples/paxos): Paxos consensus algorithm.
+Two-step
+  refinement from a specification of the consensus problem

 ## Example commands